-72. The sittings of the Assembly shall be open to the public; its proceedings shall be published and may also be broadcasted.
-However, the Assembly may decide according to its conduct of business regulations that certain deliberations take place in camera.
+72 The sittings of the Assembly shall be open to the public; its proceedings shall be published and may also be broadcast.
+However, the Assembly may decide according to its conduct business regulations that certain deliberations take place in camera.

-Passing Assembly Resolutions
+Passing Legislative Resolutions